-Specifically, residents of Community Clusters C, D, Z, and H, served by the Malounta and Linou Green Points, can now donate items in good and functional condition that they no longer need and receive other useful items for free, such as books, clothes, household utensils, electronic devices, toys, and more.
-A simple yet meaningful process fully reflected in the project’s message:“Give what you don’t need – Take what is useful to you!”.
+Through the operation of the two Reuse Shops at the Green Points of Malounta and Linou, residents of the Community Clusters G, D, Z and H can now donate items in good and functional condition that they no longer need, and receive for free other useful goods such as books, clothing, household items, electrical and electronic devices, toys, and many more.
+It is a simple yet meaningful process, perfectly captured by the project’s motto:

 Implemented Project Activities

-- Design, development, and operation of two collection and Reuse Shops at Malounta and Linou Green Points.
+- Design, development, and operation of two collection and redistribution points at the Malounta and Linou Green Points.

-- Creation of a material input and output tracking system.
+- Creation of a tracking system for material inflows and outflows.

-- Staff training for new responsibilities in the Reuse Shops.
+- Training of staff for their new responsibilities at the Reuse Shops.

-- Creation and distribution of an information brochure in Greek and English to residents in all four community clusters.
+- Production and distribution of an informative brochure in Greek and English to all communities in the four clusters.

-- Creation and installation of an informational noticeboard on the exterior of both Reuse Shops.
+- Design and installation of an informational noticeboard outside the two Reuse Shops.

-- Development of educational material (presentation) on the waste hierarchy with a focus on reuse, and delivery of this presentation during eleven educational visits to primary schools in the four community clusters of Nicosia, including distribution of the brochure to students.
+- Development of educational material (presentation) on the importance of reuse and implementation of eleven (11) educational visits to primary schools within the four clusters, during which the brochure was distributed to students.

 - Purchase and distribution of the “Reuse Library” gift, one for each of the thirteen (13) schools in the four clusters, aiming to raise students’ awareness about the value of reuse.